nerdial/millionaire/README.md

 php artisan migrate
 ```

-## At the end  run your webserver by calling :
+## At the end,  run your webserver by calling :

 ```console
 php artisan serve